jsaraviadrago/sound-data/README.md

 1. The .py script that is from Mltechniques.
 Vincent Granville shows an example on how to do this here[[1]](#1) and here[[2]](#2).
 Actually the exact example of the script is in the second reference.

-I won't go into the detail with that script because he goes into very nice and useful detail.
+I won't go into detail with that script because he goes into very nice and useful detail.

 2. The "Global temperature" dataset from Kaggle.
 You can find the whole dataset and explanation here[[3]](#3).
 Inside the repo you can find the cleaned file that I used to create the music.